jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 ## Books
 1. Conceptual Mathematics: A first introduction to categories.
-2. Maclane, Category Theory for the working mathematician
+2. S. Mac Lane, Category Theory for the working mathematician
 3. Barr and Wells, Category Theory for Computer Scientists
+4. E. Riehl, Category theory in context,